+So what is it about cholesterol?
 Millions of people are diagnosed with high cholesterol levels and triglycerides.

 Cholesterol is a waxy substance that starts accumulating in the walls of arteries if the body has it in surplus.

-Deposition of cholesterol in the arteries may lead to many cardiovascular diseases; artery blockage may lead to angina and heart attack; narrowing in the carotid arteries that supply the brain, causing stroke; and narrowing of the femoral arteries supplying the legs, causing peripheral artery disease.
+Deposition of bad cholesterol in the arteries may lead to many cardiovascular diseases; artery blockage may lead to angina and heart attack; narrowing in the carotid arteries that supply the brain, causing a stroke; and narrowing of the femoral arteries supplying the legs, causing peripheral artery disease.

-What HDL and LDL cholesterol means?
+What do HDL and LDL mean?

 High-density Lipoprotein (HDL): HLD is good cholesterol which helps in removing excess cholesterol from the body.
-More is better when it comes to HDL, recommended levels of HDL is 60 milligrams per deciliter (mg/dL) of blood or higher.
+More is better when it comes to HDL.
+The recommended levels of HDL is 60 milligrams per deciliter (mg/dL) of blood or higher.
 Having HDL lower than 40 mg/dL increases your risk of developing heart disease.

 Complications of Bad Cholesterol